Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Explicit stability criteria

 \subsection{Mixed instabilities}

-One now turns to the interplay of voltage and angle stability, i.e., further investigating criteria I.~\!(b) and II.~\!(b) in Proposition~\ref{Prop:1}.
-Unless stated otherwise, consider an equilibrium such that the criteria I.~\!(a) and II.~\!(a) in Proposition~\ref{Prop:1} are satisfied.
+We now turn to the interplay of voltage and angle stability, i.e., further investigating criteria I.~\!(b) and II.~\!(b) in Lemma~\ref{lemma:Schur-lossy}.
+Unless stated otherwise, consider an equilibrium such that the criteria I.~\!(a) and II.~\!(a) in Lemma~\ref{lemma:Schur-lossy} are satisfied.
 Hence, the isolated subsystems are stable, but the full system can still become unstable.

 To begin, consider the case where the voltage dynamics are very stiff, i.e., the case where $(X_j-X'_j)$ are small.
 Recall that in the limit $(X_j-X'_j) \rightarrow 0$ the voltage dynamics are trivially stable such that stability is determined solely by the angular subsystem.
 One can extend this analysis to the case of small but non-zero $(X_j-X'_j)$ and relate stability to the connectivity of the power grid.
-Recall that stability of the isolated rotor-angle subsystem is ensured if (cf.~criterion I.~\!(a) in Proposition~\ref{Prop:1})
+The stability of the isolated rotor-angle subsystem is ensured if (cf.~criterion I.~\!(a) in Lemma~\ref{lemma:Schur-lossy}, or Refs.~\cite{Sharafutdinov2018, Doerfler2010})